shopwareArchive/shopware-platform-vagrant/README.md

 ## Shopware Dev setup

-For more info on the Shopware Dev Setup visit [Shopware Dev Setup - Getting started](https://docs.shopware.com/en/shopware-platform-en/getting-started/dev-setup?category=shopware-platform-en/getting-started)
+For more info on the Shopware dev setup visit [our docs](https://docs.shopware.com/en/shopware-platform-dev-en/getting-started/installation-guide)

 ---